 Israel and the United States have had a strong, dynamic, commercial, and economic relationship for many years.
-The government’s decision to introduce an investor visa in Israel for U.S. citizens.
+It is the government’s decision to introduce an investor visa in Israel for U.S. citizens.

 General Information about the Treaty and the Israel and US Trade